teslamate-org/teslamate/docs/installation/docker_advanced.md

 2. Sign in with your Tesla account
 3. The Grafana dashboards are available at [https://grafana.example.com](https://grafana.example.com).

-## Tips for upgrading from the recommended docker setup
+## Tips for upgrading from the basic docker setup

-If you are upgrading and want to keep your EXISTING DATA:
+- If you are upgrading and want to keep your EXISTING DATA:

   - Make sure to setup your `.env` file so the login/password are exactly what you used in your recommended setup (e.g. `teslamate/secret`)
   - If you have difficulty logging into your Grafana i.e. you cannot login with the credentials from either the original recommended setup or the values stored in the `.env` file reset the admin password with the following command: `docker-compose exec grafana grafana-cli admin reset-admin-password`

+- Make sure that your are using the same Postgres version as before.
+To update to a new version see [Updating Postgres](../maintenance/updating_postgres.html).